 This disease can be agonizing, troublesome, uncomfortable, and even distressing for many people, especially those with severe cases.
 We understand shy bladder – its symptoms, how it upsets your life, and how to treat it forever.
 Our site is devoted to present to you the best shy bladder treatments accessible online, as well as offer you free info to help you cure yourself of this condition.

 About Us: We understand that, shy bladder syndrome is a very embarrassing and awkward topic to be discussed, that is why we make sure that we will give you the best info that will offer the best to cure and remedy to this condition.
-We want to help all those individuals who are suffering silently with shy bladder syndrome and offer some relief to them.
-We wanted to help all the people who don’t know what to do by simply giving accurate information, tips and cure to do this disease.
+Our aim is simply to help all those individuals who are suffering silently with shy bladder syndrome and offer some relief to them.
+We want to help all the people who don’t know what to do by simply giving accurate information, tips and cure to do this disease.

 About Us – Our Story

 Tom Brewer is the experience behind this site.
 For years Tom was a Paruretic but has regained control and has his life back!

 Tom was a late developer who was teased back in early high school.
 He didn’t know at the time the effects this would have on him.
 As a result of the teasing Tom would always find a cubicle to pee in or wait until he got home.
 Over time this developed into a scenario whereby he found himself unable to pee in the openness of a public toilet and, instead of choosing to find a closed door cubicle, Tom found himself unable to Pee unless he was either alone in the toilet or actually in a cubicle.

 The situation deteriorated further to the point whereby Tom found himself unable to start a flow even when alone in a toilet for fear of someone else entering it.
 So he had to find a cubicle or not go at all.

 The Result …